netsec-ethz/scion-tutorials/content/install/android.md

 # Building from sources (Android)

-!!!
-Danger "Attention needed"
+{% include alert type="Danger" title="Attention needed" content="
 This page is supposed to be rewritten.
 Procedures described here are highly outdated and are not guaranteed to work.
+" %}

 ## Introduction